tomharvey/aws-python-lambda-deployment-testing/README.md

 I was on a M2 (ARM) Mac and was specifying `aws_lambda.Architecture.ARM_64` as my lambda arch.

 But, here it is, compiling packages for x86!
+How disappointing.

 ### Repo